Vladislav Blazhevich: Concerti

 three movements to signify the transition instead.
 Blazhevich wrote in his book Methods (1948) the following on the structure of his concerti: "The first movement includes an opening, then a theme of melodic character with development, followed by a recitative theme that goes into recapitulation of the first theme, then ends with a virtuoso cadence.
 The second movement is always a lyrical Andante in a three part song form (ABA), intended for the development of musicianship and tone quality.
 The third movement is usually in the Rondo or Scherzo form.
-The main theme from the first movement is sometimes utilized to end the concerto."
+The main theme from the first movement is sometimes used to end the concerto."
 Blazhevich wrote that the purpose of his concerti was to show off the technical and musical capabilities of the trombone, and to enrich the meagre solo performance repertoire available to his students.
 Ivanovich notes of Blazhevich's atypical concerto structure that "of great importance is the fact that the concertos multifacetedly reveal the richest expressive potential of the trombone, its large range, the variety of register colours, the ability to embody both cantiled melodies and virtuoso passages, including using a diverse dynamic palette."

 First page of a handwritten manuscript of Blazhevich's Concerto No. 13, this version bearing the title Concert Fantasy (Концерт фантазия) rather than Concerto (Концерт).

 It has been suggested that Blazhevich's concerti are more akin to Fantasias, due to their freeform style and lack of recapitulation.
 Certain manuscripts of Blazhevich's concerti are even titled "Concert Fantasy" rather than Concerto.
-Sparrow states, “The title Fantasia might actually be more appropriate for all of the solo works by Blazhevich because he really does not use a concerto form and, to the best of my knowledge, none of the concertos had orchestra parts written for them.”
+Sparrow states, "The title Fantasia might actually be more appropriate for all of the solo works by Blazhevich because he really does not use a concerto form and, to the best of my knowledge, none of the concertos had orchestra parts written for them."
 Sparrow's assertion, while popular, is incorrect, given that Ivanovich confirms that "sketches of the instrumentation for the concertos remain in the composer's music archive... not fully implemented by the author, with the exception of Concerto No. 2" (which has a full orchestral arrangement), that there are extant recordings of Concerto No. 2 with an orchestra and that multiple Russian publishers refer to the concerti as for trombone and orchestra (тромбон и оркестр) not trombone and piano (тромбон и фортепиано).
 Further, musicologist Donald Francis Tovey states that "the term "fantasia" would adequately cover all post-classical forms of concerto," suggesting that Blazhevich's classification of his works as "concerti" is justified as there is no functional difference between the two given Blazhevich's post-classical context.
 Blazhevich himself clearly distinguished his concerti from the idea of fantasy, given he composed two Fantasies for 12 trombones distinct from the concerti.